mattscripted/til/cheat-sheets/tech-lead.md

 - Record meeting notes during or immediately after meetings, so you can reference past conversations in the future
 - Improve your context switching skills
 - Make a decision, and follow through.
 Don't second guess yourself and waffle about.
+- Sometimes, working outside of core business hours may be the best time to get stuff done.
+But, don't give up too much of your personal time.

 ## Keep up with technology